Hidenoyama Raigorō: Yokozuna

 He received his yokozuna licence from the Yoshida family in September 1845.
 His height of is lowest among all yokozuna in sumo's long history.
 He was not one of the greatest wrestlers of his time, but received the licence because he had influential backers and is even sometimes assimilated as a full member of the Yoshida family. Ōzeki Tsurugizan Taniemon reportedly handed over the yokozuna licence to Hidenoyama.

 Retirement from sumo

-He retired in March 1850, as he was 54 years old at the time, and is said to have performed in the yokozuna ring-entering ceremony until 1861.
+He retired in March 1850, as he was 41 or 42 years old at the time, and is said to have performed in the yokozuna ring-entering ceremony until 1861.
 He recorded 30 consecutive wins and won the equivalent of six championships before the modern yūshō system was established.
 In the top makuuchi division, he won 112 bouts and lost 21 bouts, recording a winning percentage of 84.2.
 After his retirement, he was an elder known as Hidenoyama and later trained yokozuna Jinmaku and ōzeki Ayasegawa.
 Hidenoyama died in June, 1862 and sekiwake Kasagiyama (笠置山) succeeded the name Hidenoyama.